Reviews You Can Rely On

 Credit: YETI

 These are exactly what they sound like — soft-walled versions that tend to take the shape of a stiff bag.
 These excel in portability and tend to have helpful carrying features such as messenger bag style straps, hip-friendly shapes, or even backpack designs.
 They are typically smaller and are generally meant for one or a few people and a single day of use.
 They have less insulating power than a hard chest and aren't for long-term food storage as they don't hold temperatures below 40 degrees for very long.
 Soft models are at least somewhat compressible when not full and some even roll up completely for easy storage.
 They're great for personal usages, such as hiking a lunch to the top of a peak, bringing beach snacks and refreshments to your lounge chair, or carting cold beers to your buddy's barbeque.
-If this sounds like what you're looking for, check out our review of the best soft coolers.
+If this sounds like what you're looking for, check out our review of soft coolers.

 Hard Coolers